handycz/mqtt-processor/README.md

 ```

 ### Wildcard routing
-It is even possible to use wildcard source topics and use the values masked by wildcards in the sink topic.
+It is possible to use wildcard source topics and use the values masked by wildcards in the sink topic.
 In the example below, the app subscribes to topic `*/binary_temperature`.
 For message received from
 `device123/binary_temperature` it sends the processed message to `device123/formatted_temperature`.
 The same can be
 used with topics given by routed messages.